damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 In this release we've added another batch of significant performance improvements.

-Merge requests and their diffs should feel faster, in particular.
+Merge requests and their diffs are faster!
 Below some graphs that show the difference for when we deployed GitLab 8.11 RC2 to GitLab.com (the drop is the deploy).